unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 }
 ```

 The `CurrentWeather` property represents a feed (`IFeed`) of `WeatherInfo` entities (for those familiar with [Reactive](https://reactivex.io/) this is similar in many ways to an `IObservable`).
-When the `CurrentWeather` property is accessed an `IFeed` is created via the `Feed.Async` factory method, which will asynchronously call the `GetcurrentWeather` service.
+When the `CurrentWeather` property is accessed, an `IFeed` is created via the `Feed.Async` factory method, which will asynchronously call the `GetcurrentWeather` service.

 ### View

-The **View** is the UI, which can be written in XAML, C#, or a combination of the two, much as you would when using another design pattern.
-For example, the following can be used to data bind to the `CurrentWeather.Temperature` property.
+The **View** is the UI, which can be written in XAML, C#, or a combination of the two, much as you would if you were using another design pattern.
+For example, the following can be used to data bind the `Text` property of a `TextBlock` to the `CurrentWeather.Temperature` property.

 ```xml
 <Page x:Class="WeatherApp.MainPage"